 We go back inside to mingle.
 There’s some good Belgian beer, and a table full of fancy cheeses.
 I try to make small talk with the other guests, but my mind drifts.
 I find a quiet corner and read through the poem.
 I consciously take out all the metaphor.
 Now it’s just about a guy standing at a fork in the road.

-I type a few search terms into my evil technology, and find Miss Sklanski easy enough.
-She’s married, so her last name is different.
-She has kids and grand kids now, and it looks like she’s doing really well in Boca Raton.
+I’m suddenly compelled to find out what became of Miss Sklanski.
+I type a few search terms into my cellphone and find her easy enough.
+She’s married, so her last name is different now.
+She has kids and grandkids, and it looks like she’s happy in Boca Raton.

 I feel better.
-I’ve reconciled some things between the past and present, and for the first time in a long time, I feel hopeful about the future.
+For the first time in a long time, I feel hopeful about the future.
 I go over to the cheese table.
 An attractive woman suggests I try the Camembert with a slice of apple.
 It’s delicious.
-I’m sure there’s a metaphor in there somewhere, but right now I have to think of something to say that’s both relevant and charming.